icure/medtech-docs/sdks/tutorial/petra/chapter-01/prerequisites.md

 # Prerequisites

-This tutorial assumes that you have a basic understanding of the following:
+This tutorial assumes that you have a basic understanding of the following technologies:

 - [ReactNative](https://reactnative.dev/docs/getting-started)
 - [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html)